dmorse/pscf/doc/user-man/lattice.rst

 Bravais Lattice
 ***************

-The variables in the UNIT_CELL section of the input script specify the Bravais lattice of the crystal.
+The variables in the UNIT_CELL section of the parameter file specify the Bravais lattice of the crystal.
 The variables required in this section, in the required order, are: